ArchiveBox/ArchiveBox/README.md

  This project can really flourish with some more engineering effort, but unless it can support
  me financially I'm unlikely to be able to take it to the next level alone.
 It's already pretty
  functional and robust, but it really deserves to be taken to the next level with a few more
  talented engineers.
-If you or your foundation wants to sponsor this project long-term, contact
+If you want to help sponsor this project long-term or just say thanks or suggest changes, contact
  me at bookmark-archiver@sweeting.me.

  [Grants / Donations](https://github.com/pirate/bookmark-archiver/blob/master/donate.md)